-Exceptions In all these Lessons, I’m going to make some very strong statements about what stories need and how they work.
+Exceptions I’m going to be making some strong statements about how stories work and what they they need.
 There are exceptions.
+There are always exceptions.
 I know this.
-There are always exceptions.
-And you can spend your time trying to think of those exceptions.
+And you can spend your time trying to think of exceptions.
 ‘But what about…?’
 Or, you can take my statements on trust.
 You can try them in your […]

 I have to things to say to you: There are no short cuts. and There are no wasted hours.
 So, let’s begin.
 What do you need to start writing?
 Well, you’re looking at these words on a phone or computer – and you could use that.
 But for lots of reasons, I believe it’s better […]

 Do you want to learn about writing?
 You’re in the right place.
 This is a free writing course for complete beginners, or those who have written a bit but want to go back to the start – because they know they need to get better.
 Now is exactly the right time for you to give […]

 Two important things that can happen in any scene are 1. that a person has a realisation or makes a decision, and 2. that someone acts on a decision – or just acts spontaneously without thinking (if you believe that’s possible).